Masako Hattori, Ph.D.

 Research Projects

-My first monograph, The Age of Youth: American Society and the Two World Wars (Cambridge University Press, 2025), ties together the history of U.S. foreign relations, U.S. social policy, and the history of youth and education to show how military service and educational opportunity became linked in the first half of the 20th century.
+My first monograph, The Age of Youth: American Society and the Two World Wars (Cambridge University Press, 2025), ties together the history of U.S. foreign relations, U.S. social policy, and the history of youth and education to show how military service and access to education became linked in the first half of the 20th century.
 Please see the "Research" page for more information.

 News